freesurfer/AutomatedFreeSurfer/README.md

 ### README

 #### Description:
-These scripts process T1 images in a BIDS-formatted dataset using FreeSurfer's recon-all, creates a quality control montage of the FreeSurfer output for each subject and session, and extracts the metrics into a CSV file.
+These scripts process T1 images in a BIDS-formatted dataset using FreeSurfer's recon-all and the hippocampal and amygdala subfields segmentation stream, create a quality control montage of the FreeSurfer output for each subject and session, and extract the metrics into a CSV file.
 It runs the longitudinal stream if there's more than one session per subject.

+They were designed to run with minimal user input.
+You will be presented with a series of questions that you need to answer in order to start specific processes.

 #### Author:
 - Carolina Ferreira-Atuesta (September 2023)